Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Malta is a Mediterranean island, so you can also enjoy fresh fish and seafood, though I have to say that my favorite thing to eat in Malta was pastizzi.

-I’m pretty sure that these phyllo-like pastries filled with ricotta or peas are what paradise tastes like, and the fact that they are a street food that costs less than 3 euros is a huge bonus.
+I’m pretty sure that these phyllo-like pastries filled with ricotta or peas are what paradise tastes like, and the fact that they are a street food that costs only a few euros is a huge bonus.

 Unique Attractions

-These include the Popeye Village (a purpose-built film set village turned into a theme park), The Malta Classic Car Collection Museum, San Anton Gardens, Dingli Cliffs, and Gozo’s salt pans.
+These include the Popeye Village (a purpose-built film set village turned into a theme park), The Malta Classic Car Collection Museum, San Anton Gardens, Dingli Cliffs, and Gozo’s salt pans, amongst other unexpected spots.

 It’s also a great destination for wine lovers, and it has many more surprises up its sleeve.